Printers’ Pie – the 1930s revival

 ‘Christmas Pie’ 1936 returned to supporting the King George’s Jubilee Trust.
 With Edward having become King in early 1936, the foreword is now written by Albert, Duke of York, himself soon to become King George VI after the Abdication, and who again insists that the entire proceeds will go to the Trust.
 There’s a ‘Summer Pie’ 1937 too, supporting a new Children’s ward at Hornsey Central Hospital, as well as the National Advertising Benevolent Society.

-After that I lose track of what happens, until Summer 1939, when there’s a final pre-war issue, with stories by Agatha Christie, Noel Coward, Sidney Horler and P.C.
+After that I lose track of what happens.
+There’s a Christmas Pie with reference to having been printed in 1939, but other references (and the lack of any reference to the war), suggest it may nevertheless be for Christmas 1938.
+And then in Summer 1939 there’s a final pre-war issue, with stories by Agatha Christie, Noel Coward, Sidney Horler and P.C.
 Wren amongst others, and a double page centrespread cartoon by W.H.
 Cobb.
-Were there Christmas Pies in 1937 and 1938 and a Summer Pie in 1938?
+Was there a Christmas Pie in 1937 and a Summer Pie in 1938?
 I’ll look out for them.
 It’s likely though that the series was ended by the war after summer 1939, before coming back in a different form around 1943.
-I’ll come back to that revival in another post.
+I’ll come back to that revival in another post (now posted on this link).

 Posted on April 28, 2016, in Vintage Paperbacks and tagged Agatha Christie, Bruce Bairnsfather, Christmas Pie, George Studdy, Odhams Press, Printers' Pie, Summer Pie.
 Bookmark the permalink.
 1 Comment.